aiidateam/aiida-core/docs/source/intro/run_docker.rst

 Run AiiDA via a Docker image
 ****************************

+AiiDA can deployed and run by using `Docker <https://www.docker.com/>`__.
-The AiiDA team maintains a `Docker <https://www.docker.com/>`__ image on `Docker Hub <https://hub.docker.com/r/aiidateam/aiida-core>`__.
+The AiiDA team maintains a `Docker image <https://hub.docker.com/r/aiidalab/base-with-services>`__ on `Docker Hub <https://hub.docker.com/r/aiidalab>`__.
-This image contains a fully pre-configured AiiDA environment which makes it particularly useful for learning and testing purposes.
+This image contains a fully pre-configured AiiDA environment which makes it particularly useful for developing, learning and testing purposes.

 .. caution::